Overcoming

 Spirovant has developed innovations that collectively have the potential to overcome challenges that have previously limited the clinical viability of gene therapy for cystic fibrosis.
 Currently, Spirovant has an aerosolized Adeno-Associated Virus (AAV) gene therapy platform that has been optimized to be highly tropic to human airway epithelia.

-AAV Platform
+AAV + Augmenter Platform

 Adeno-Associated Viruses (AAV) are small, replication-defective viruses that infect human cells.
 AAV can infect dividing and non-dividing cells, do not cause disease and elicit only a very mild immune response, which among other attributes, make them attractive candidates for gene therapy.
 Transduction of cells with AAV is a multi-step process starting with binding to the cell surface, uptake, intracellular processing and migration into the cell nucleus, where gene transcription takes place.
 The AAV genome persists in an extrachromosomal state in the nucleus of the host cell.
 It does not integrate into the cellular genome.
-Small molecules that inhibit the host cell proteasome activity have been shown to strongly enhance the translocation of the AAV genome from the cytoplasm into the nucleus, resulting in much higher levels of transgene transcription.
+Small molecule augmenters that inhibit the host cell proteasome activity have been shown to strongly enhance the translocation of the AAV genome from the cytoplasm into the nucleus, resulting in much higher levels of transgene transcription.

 DRUG DEVELOPMENT